Humans made cheese long before we understood science. Fortunately, our understanding of science has come a long way since.

 This bacteria promotes lactic acid fermentation – the transformation of lactose (sugar found in milk) to lactic acid.

 Also read: Can I eat Cheese If I am Lactose Intolerant?

 1.2 Surface Bacteria

-This bacteria thrive and grow in an aerobic and salty environment.
-It is responsible for the soft interior and the formation of buttery texture under the rind.
+These bacteria thrive and grow in an aerobic and salty environment.
+It is responsible for the soft interior and the formation of a buttery texture under the rind.